cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 I recieved my **thryve** results on 7/14/2021.
 This includes CSV assignments for classifications, as well as FASTQ files.

+I recieved my **Psomagen** results on 7/22/2021.
+I then sent an e-mail to recieve the raw FASTQ files.

 Similar to before, here is a comparison of classificaiton for this same sample:

 <table>